Foundayo (Orforglipron) — Oral Non-Peptide GLP-1 Profile

 - vs Tirzepatide (Mounjaro/Zepbound): Tirzepatide’s dual GLP-1/GIP mechanism produces substantially more weight loss (~22.5% vs ~14.3%).
 Injectable route is the cost for that extra efficacy.

-- vs Retatrutide: Retatrutide’s triple agonism produces the deepest weight loss in the pipeline (~24.2% Phase 2).
+- vs Retatrutide profile: Retatrutide’s triple agonism produces the deepest weight loss in the pipeline (~24.2% Phase 2).
 Orforglipron is not in the same efficacy tier, but it is in a different convenience tier.

 - vs CagriSema: CagriSema is injectable combination therapy with ~22.7% weight loss in REDEFINE 1.
 Orforglipron wins on route, CagriSema wins on efficacy.